Ftsos/GhostBlock/README.md

 - Ftsos (Main Dev) (Discord: F_tsos#4081)
 - DonKolia (Gave ideas, helped testing, and was used on his server) (Discord: DonKolia#5845)
 ## Disclaimer
 I am not planning to provide further support, or to continue working on this project.
 DO NOT EXPECT ME TO UPDATE THIS TO FUTHER MC VERSIONS OR TO PROVIDE SUPPORT.
-This doesn't represent my actual coding skills, I know the code is crappy but was just done to help a Sub, the code should be refactored and proper bugfixes should be applied in order to continue with this project.
+This doesn't represent my actual coding skills, I know the code is really bad but I did it asap and the plugin was not planned with all this functionality in mind, it was designed to be a small plugin that simply sends one block at a time, the code needs to be refactored and proper bug fixes applied in order to continue with this project.